ikirja/easy-ollama/README.md

 ![How to use](https://easyoneweb.ru/easy-ollama.gif)

-> Tip: Currently there's no chat capability, so one promt - one answer, with previous context.
+> Tip: Currently there's no chat capability, so one prompt - one answer, without previous context.
 Please, keep that in mind.

 ## Requirements